Aetherius Society: Eschatology

-The Silence Group
+The "silence group"

-The Society claims that the 'Space Beings' have contacted the leading Governments of the world in many ways but a rather sinister group of individuals called 'The Silence Group' (a pseudonym coined by UFO researcher Major Donald E. Keyhoe) have been deliberately suppressing this information so as to keep people uninformed, or misinformed, as to their true nature.
-According to King, the Silence Group uses fear and ignorance to control humanity.
+The Aetherius Society claims that 'space beings' have contacted the leading governments of the world in many ways, but a group of individuals described by UFO researcher Donald Keyhoe in The Flying Saucer Conspiracy as "the silence group" have been deliberately suppressing this information so as to keep people uninformed, or misinformed, as to their true nature.
+According to King, "the silence group" uses fear and ignorance to control humanity.

 Theology

 The Aetherius Society's theology is theosophical and is also based on the continual evolution of all beings back to the source which is God.
 The society also refers to God as being "All in All, and All in All That," and the highest aspect of God as "The Absolute."
 The society believes that other beings exist that are so evolved compared to humanity that they are sometimes referred to as 'Gods' to distinguish them.
 "There is nothing but God in the cosmos, in varying stages of evolution.
 Everyone will eventually become a Master and will continue evolving from there."
 The society regards itself as a spiritual path rather than a religious movement per se.
 Its path contains various stages of spiritual evolution from earthly to cosmic.
 Karma and reincarnation are accepted by the religion as laws of nature.
 The society claims it is "not out to change existing religions so much as to add a cosmic dimension to them".
 Its religious services use both Christian prayers and Eastern mantras.